Skip to content

 • .Context: The deployment context.

-The context is a YAML object with a flexible structure, designed to hold shared configuration data relevant to all deployments.
+The Context is a flexible YAML object designed to hold shared configuration data relevant across multiple deployments.

-Similarly, if all application ingress URLs share a common root domain, that too should be centralized.
+Similarly, if all application ingress URLs share a common root domain, that domain should also be centralized.

 cluster.yaml